su-ntu-ctp/6m-software-1.4-scrum/lesson.md

 ### Lesson Overview

-We will spend the first hour learning about Agile and SCRUM yet keeping in mind that there are other Agile methodologies.
+We will spend the first part of the session learning about Agile and Agile methodologies.
+The next part will be focusing on one of the more popular Agile methodologies that is SCRUM.

 ---